foundry-rs/starknet-foundry/docs/src/appendix/snforge/test.md

 ## `--detailed-resources`

-Display additional info about used resources.
+Display additional info about used resources for each test.

 ## `--use_scarb_collector`